Codecademy/docs/content/html/concepts/semantic-html/terms/section/section.md

 ## Alternatives to `<section>`

-There are also examples where we can use other elements that semantically fit better then `<section>` element.
+There are also examples where we can use other elements that semantically fit better then the `<section>` element.

 The first example is the `<header>` element which can be used to describe that the content inside is the header of the page.